jufernandy/ARRIVE-compliance/paper.md

 2018 | not citing ARRIVE 1.0 | nARRIVE 2018 |
 From July 2020 | citing ARRIVE 2.0 | ARRIVE 2020 |
 From July 2020 | not citing ARRIVE 2.0 | nARRIVE 2020 |

-Table 1.
-Groups of papers compared in this study.
-This design contains 2x2 factors, the publication time period (2018 / 2020) and ARRIVE citation status (0/1).
-We only included studies from 2020 published from July 2020, after ARRIVE 2.0 was published.

 ## Data collection